Flour tortilla: Folk history

 Others attribute the origin of flour tortillas to the Jews, specifically the Crypto-Jews and Conversos, the exiled Spanish Jews that lived in Mexico.
 According to this hypothesis, these Jews invented or introduced the flour tortilla as a substitution for Matzah or unleavened bread, supposedly because they considered corn as non-kosher since it was fed to pigs.
-But the Spanish Jews were mostly Sephardic, and had a completely different diet and never followed such restrictions, thus, corn was considered kosher.
+But the Mexican Jews were mostly Sephardic, and had a completely different diet and never followed such restrictions, thus, corn was considered kosher.
 In fact, evidence from the 17th century Mexican Inquisition, in the Archivo General de la Nación, shows that Jews in northern Mexico were consuming corn tortillas because they had no access to wheaten unleavened bread and, in many cases, their consumption was used as evidence against them, as was the case of Salomón de Machorro, a Sephardic Jewish man who was denounced and tried in 1650 for having consumed corn tortillas with fish and vegetables during Passover.

 Some writers argue that the reason flour tortillas are rarely mentioned in 19th century texts, specially those from Texas, is because of racism, segregation and the "ethnic cleansing" of the Tejano people after the Texas Revolution of 1836.
 But, there’s no evidence to support this and, on the contrary, there’s evidence that show that corn tortillas were the only tortilla mentioned in texts even before the secession of Texas from Mexico.
 In fact, some evidence shows that wheat was extremely scarce in Texas before it seceded from Mexico in 1836, Pierre-Marie-François de Pàges, for example, couldn’t find wheat bread in Texas until he reached Saltillo in the 1760’s.